stefanobartoletti/nuxt-social-share/README.md

 > **Important**
 > At the moment only the `url` argument is implemented.
 More, like `title`, `text` and other, are planned for a future release.
 > Anyway, please note that only `url` is strictly required for the sharing to work.
-When not explicity set, other metadata will be retrived by the social network from Open Graph meta tags, that you always should properly set in your webpages anyway.
+When not explicity set, other metadata will be retrived by most social networks from Open Graph meta tags, that you always should properly set in your webpages anyway.

-## ✅ Todo

-- [ ] Add support for more major social networks
-- [ ] Add support for more URL arguments: `title`, `text`, etc.

 ## 🤝 Contributing